 You may follow him on Twitter: @4DialogSK or reach him via e-mail: [email protected]

-Ahmadian’s main interests are foreign policy, public diplomacy and social justice issues, especially those related to Iran, and U.S. and Canada’s foreign policy in the Middle East.
+Ahmadian’s main interests are foreign policy, diplomacy and social justice issues, especially those related to Iran, and U.S. and Canada’s foreign policy in the Middle East.

 Ahmadian has a Master of Arts from the Centre for International Studies and Diplomacy at the University of London, England’s renowned School of Oriental and African Studies (SOAS) and is currently pursuing a PhD in Global Studies.
 He previously studied History at the University of British Columbia and speaks fluent Persian, English and intermediate Arabic.